'I will never forgive you': Father wants prison sentence for teenage driver

-The father of two daughters killed in a fiery car crash on the Port Hills says he will never forgive the teenage driver responsible for their deaths.
+The father of two daughters killed in a fiery car crash on the Port Hills near Christchurch says he will never forgive the teenage driver responsible for their deaths.

 Jason Alexander told the Herald he believes Levi Fiddymont, who is due to be sentenced this afternoon, should be given a prison sentence for his lack of remorse and empathy.